ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

                    [--core-boost-limit BOOST_LIMIT] [--json | --csv] [--file FILE] [--loglevel LEVEL]

-A GPU must be specified to set a configuration.
+If no GPU is specified, will select all GPUs on the system.
-A set argument must be provided; Multiple set arguments are accepted.
+A set argument must be provided; Multiple set arguments are accepted

 Set Arguments:
   -h, --help                                   show this help message and exit